sicamarketing/chrome-extension-automatic-replace-PII/README.md

 # chrome-extension-automatic-replace-PII
-Replace personally identifiable information like name, phone number, email address on a webpage with fake placeholder content, to protect sensitive data in demos, video calls, screenshots and screen recordings
+Replace personally identifiable information like name, phone number, email address on a webpage with fake placeholder content, to protect sensitive data in screenshots and screen recordings.

 **What it does:** When activated on a webpage, it replaces any found names, numbers, and email addresses in the UI with fake names, numbers, email addresses.